kintone/js-sdk/packages/rest/docs/migration-from-rest-api-client.md

 });
 ```

-For details on API paths and requests, please refer to the [specification](https://kintone.dev/en/).
+For details on API paths and requests, see [specification](https://kintone.dev/en/).

 #### guest space